hyperledger/identus-cloud-agent/docs/docusaurus/secrets/secret-storage.md

 ### Key Derivation

-The PRISM Platform uses HD key derivation to derive cryptographic keys from the seed.
+The Identus Platform uses HD key derivation to derive cryptographic keys from the seed.
 The Wallet is initialized with the seed and uses it to derive cryptographic keys for managed DIDs.
 Key derivation path is conventional and is defined as follows:
 ```